 1. To have EVERY LAY CATHOLIC PRAY for the world to embrace the authentic Teaching of Jesus Christ.

-1. To have HOLY CATHOLIC members of the LAITY feel called by God to bring forth more traditionalist policies (e.g., Pro-Life policies) by RUNNING for PUBLIC/POLITICAL OFFICE.
+1. To have HOLY CATHOLIC members of the LAITY feel called by God to bring forth more moral policies (e.g., Pro-Life policies) by RUNNING for PUBLIC/POLITICAL OFFICE.

-Some examples of rallies, protests, and marches lay Catholics have been involved with are:
+Some examples of rallies, prayer vigils, protests, and marches; lay Catholics have been involved with are:

 I believe that if lay Catholics live out the examples laid out in my political action plan, the Culture of Life will be inserted into the political realm, preserving our Judeo-Christian beliefs.
-Although the LPCA web site focuses specifically on the American Judeo-Christian tradition, LPCA does recognize the beautiful traditions in other democratic nations.
-The United States of America has a rich history, and is built on truths which I believe to be necessary for nations to embrace in order to be fruitful.
+Although the LPCA web site focuses specifically on the American Judeo-Christian tradition and the Catholic faith, LPCA does recognize the beautiful traditions in other democratic nations, and the many contributions other religious faiths have made in human history.
+I also believe there are timeless principles/truths; which although were first articulated in 1776 by the United States, these principles are universal, and are necessary for nations to embrace, in order for them to be fruitful.
 By embracing these truths, another nation isn't joining the United States of America as a state and losing its cultural distinctiveness, but is embracing principles which can be seen through the following examples:

 1. Every human being is created equal, and is endowed by their Creator with certain unalienable rights.
-These God-given rights are the right to life, to freedom, and to the pursuit of happiness.
-Since these rights come from God, no person and no government can grant one these rights or take them away, because God put these rights into the fabric of humanity.
+These God-given rights are the right to life, to freedom/liberty, and to the pursuit of happiness.
+Since these rights come from God; no person, no government, and not even the Church, can grant one these rights, or take them away, because God Himself put these rights into the fabric of humanity, at the moment of conception.

 1. Government is a servant to the people, and has a limited role in its involvement with what it can provide its citizens.
 If government oversteps its boundaries, getting too involved in societal life, a dictatorship has the potential of being created.
 Subsidiarity is the perfect ingredient which will harmonize the relationship between the individual, government, and society.

 Through examining the three examples, it is easy to see that there is a relationship between the Church and the State, not a separation.
 The Catholic laity must first remember that neither the Church nor the State is a puppet of the other.
-Rather, the Church provides guidance and direction to all aspects of the State (government and society).
+Rather, they run their own affairs; and work together through dialogue.
+The State can't force a religion to change their beliefs, nor can a religion force itself upon the State (government and society) in a theocratic way!
+It must be stressed that society, which includes areas such as the church (i.e.,Catholic, Protestant, Jewish, etc.), the media, etc.; must never be merged with the government as a single entity.
+When society and the government become a single entity, a dictatorship is established.
+When society and government are separate from each other, democracy is able to flourish.
+This doesn't mean society and government cannot interact with each other, and learn from each other; it just means they cannot merge as a single entity.
+The role of religion in a nation is to provide guidance and direction to the country.
 To help illustrate my point, consider the following analogy.
 A tree in the forest gets its nutrition from the soil.
 If the tree is removed from the soil, or if there is little nutrition in the soil, the tree will die!

 Using the analogy of a tree getting its nutrition from the soil, it is possible to see that the tree symbolizes the government and the society of a nation, and that the soil symbolizes the Catholic Church.
 This means that in order for the government and for the society of a nation to be prosperous and holy, the nation must be open to guidance and direction from the Church!
 For the Catholic Church to be successful in providing guidance and direction to a nation, it must continue to remain faithful to the authentic Teaching of Christ (i.e., Sacred Scripture and Tradition) "in season and out of season".
 When the Church continues to remain faithful to Christ, she will provide a rich source of nutrition which will strengthen a nation, and make it prosperous and holy.